ethanniser/next-typesafe-url/www/docs/src/content/docs/en/app.md

 In `page.tsx`, search params are accessible through props on the top level exported component.
 However, accessing search params in this way **will force you into dynamic rendering (SSR)**.
 This is a behavior enforced by Next ([see the "good to know" section at the very bottom](https://nextjs.org/docs/app/api-reference/file-conventions/page#good-to-know))

-If you do not want this behavior, you are forced to place the search param logic **in a client component**.
-Check out the 'Client Components' section below to see more.
+If you do not want this behavior (_i.e. you want some part of your page to be statically generated at build time or ISR'd_), you are forced to place the search param logic **in a client component**.
+[Check out the 'Client Components' section below](#client-components) to see more.

 ### Usage in page.tsx